Province of Rovigo

 The province of Rovigo (provincia di Rovigo) is a province in the Veneto region of Italy.
 Its capital is the city of Rovigo.
+It has a population of 227,183 in an area of 1819.35 km2 across its 50 municipalities.

 It borders on the north with the provinces of Verona, Padua and Venice, on the south with the province of Ferrara, on the west with the province of Mantua, and on the east with the Adriatic Sea.